 For a free legal consultation with a workers’ compensation lawyer serving Mableton, call 404-400-4000

-How Long Do I Have to File My Workers’ Comp Claim in Georgia?
+How Long Do I Have to File My Workers’ Compensation Claim in Georgia?

 Time is of the essence in any workers’ compensation case.
 Right after the accident happens, you should report it to your supervisor.
 If you wait more than 30 days to report your accident, you may lose any access to benefits.